 (12) Subsections (9a) and (10) do not apply if —

-(a) the primary tenement is amalgamated with an exploration licence under section 67A(1); or
+(a) the primary tenement is amalgamated with an exploration licence under section 67A(1);

-(b) prior to the surrender, forfeiture or expiry of the primary tenement the holder of the primary tenement applies for a retention licence, a mining lease or a general purpose lease and the licence or lease is subsequently granted in respect of any land the subject of the special prospecting licence.
+(b) prior to the surrender, forfeiture or expiry of the primary tenement the holder of the primary tenement applies for a retention licence, a mining lease or a general purpose lease and the licence or lease is subsequently granted in respect of any land the subject of the application for a special prospecting licence or the special prospecting licence, as the case requires;

+(c) prior to the surrender, forfeiture or expiry of the primary tenement the holder of the primary tenement makes an application under section 56B and a prospecting licence is granted as a result of that application in respect of any land the subject of the application for a special prospecting licence or the special prospecting licence, as the case requires; or

+(d) prior to the surrender, forfeiture or expiry of the primary tenement the holder of the primary tenement makes a reversion licence application and a prospecting licence or an exploration licence is granted as a result of that application in respect of any land the subject of the application for a special prospecting licence or the special prospecting licence, as the case requires.

 [Section 56A inserted by No. 122 of 1982 s.
 16; amended by No. 100 of 1985 s.
 37; No. 22 of 1990 s.
 14; No. 21 of 1993 s.
 45; No. 37 of 1993 s.
 6, 10(2) and 27; No. 58 of 1994 s.
 12; No. 52 of 1995 s.
 24; No. 54 of 1996 s.
 7 and 23; No. 10 of 2001 s.
 131; No. 15 of 2002 s.
-9.]
+9; No. 39 of 2004 s.
+8; No. 27 of 2005 s.
+6.]

+56B.
+Certain licence holders to have right to apply for further prospecting licence

+(1) In this section —

+“relevant licence” means a prospecting licence the term of which expires within 12 months after the day on which section 7 of the Mining Amendment Act 2004 comes into operation.

+(2) Despite sections 18, 23 and 27 but subject to the other provisions of this Act, the holder of a relevant licence has, while the licence continues in force, the right to apply for a prospecting licence in respect of the whole or any part of the land the subject of the relevant licence.

+(3) Where the holder of a relevant licence exercises the right conferred by subsection (2) and the term of the relevant licence would but for this subsection expire, the relevant licence shall continue in force in respect of the land the subject of the application for a prospecting licence until the application is determined.

+(4) If the holder of a relevant licence transfers the licence after making an application for a prospecting licence in the exercise of the right conferred by subsection (2), the application continues in the name of the transferee of the licence as if the transferee had made it.

+[Section 56B inserted by No. 39 of 2004 s.
+7.]

 Division 2 — Exploration licence

 [56AA.
 Repealed by No. 52 of 1995 s.
 25.]